When you buy a product through a link on our site, we may earn a commission. Learn More.

 Important Tent Stove Features to Consider

 Having a tent or cabin stove can be great because it provides a place for cooking inside your camping lodging, so you’re safe from the elements, which isn’t true for other camping stoves like camping wood stoves, car camping stoves, solar camp stoves, or normal camping stoves.
 This equipment is a great choice for camping in cold weather.
 And on top of that, they’re just convenient.
 You don’t have to leave the comfort of your tent to put your camping kettle or camping coffee pot on the stove to make some coffee in the morning.

-When shopping for a stove, there are a number of different features you should look for to help you pick out the best tent stove for your needs.
+When shopping for a camp stove, there are a number of different features you should look for to help you pick out the best tent stove for your needs.
 Here are some features to look for:

 Dampers help to control the amount of oxygen that gets to your fire inside the stove.
 Without oxygen, the fire simply cannot keep going.
 However, you may want to adjust how much oxygen gets to the fire so you can control the heat.
 Dampers also make your stove more efficient so you’ll use less wood.